The performance effects of too much lazy loading

 }).observe({type: 'largest-contentful-paint', buffered: true});

 This also highlights a sharp edge of the lazy loading technique and the potential for API improvements at the platform level.
-For example, there's an open issue in Chromium to experiment with natively loading the first few images eagerly, similar to the fix, despite the loading attribute.
+For example, there's an open issue in Chromium to experiment with loading the first few images eagerly, similar to the fix, despite the loading attribute.

 Photo by Frankie Lopez on Unsplash